theostavrides/blender_scripts/README.md

-This is a place for dumping reusable blender scripts.
+## Reusable Blender Scripts

-They are meant to be run from the text editor while working.
+These are meant to be run from the text editor while working.

 Steal as needed